Skip to Content

 The nicest way to say you like it is to pin it on Pinterest, post a comment, follow Merriment Design on Facebook, Pinterest, Instagram or sign up for monthly emails.
 Enjoy! 🙂

-Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
+Copyright stuff: You’re more than welcome to use my free project, printable templates, and tutorials for personal use.
 Contact me for commercial use and Etsy sales.
+Momma’s gotta pay the bills.